Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Introduction

-The literature on the acceleration of second-order methods for convex optimization is somewhat limited as compared to its first-order counterpart. \cite{Nesterov-2008-Accelerating} improved the overall iteration complexity for convex optimization from $O\left( \epsilon^{-1/2} \right)$ to $O\left(\epsilon^{-1/3} \right)$, by means of the cubic regularized Newton's method. \cite{Monteiro-2013-Accelerated} managed to accelerate the Newton proximal extragradient method \cite{Monteiro-2012-Iteration} with an improved iteration complexity of $O\left( \epsilon^{-2/7} \right)$.
-Notwithstanding its theoretical superiority, the acceleration second-order scheme presented in \cite{Nesterov-2008-Accelerating, Monteiro-2013-Accelerated} are not easily implementable in practice, since they assume the knowledge of some Lipschitz constant for the Hessian.
-To alleviate this, \cite{Jiang-2017-Unified} incorporated an adaptive strategy \cite{Cartis-2011-Adaptive-I, Cartis-2011-Adaptive-II, Cartis-2012-Evaluation} into Nesterov's approach \cite{Nesterov-2008-Accelerating}, and further relaxed the criterion for solving each sub-problem while maintaining the iteration complexity of $O\left( \epsilon^{-1/3} \right)$ for convex optimization.
-However, the deterministic second-order method such as the one in \cite{Jiang-2017-Unified} may be computationally costly as it requires the full second-order information.
-Recently, \cite{Ghadimi-Liu-Zhang-2017} proposed an accelerated Newton's method with cubic regularization using inexact second-order information.
-However, in \cite{Ghadimi-Liu-Zhang-2017} a worst-case iteration bound of $O\left( \epsilon^{-1/3} \right)$ was not established, although the acceleration is indeed observed in the numerical experiments.
-Another recent work by \cite{Ye-2017-Nestrov} proposes a novel way to accelerate stochastic second-order methods, however the theoretical guarantee is only established for the strongly convex quadratic objective, and the algorithm also requires the knowledge of some problem parameters.
+The literature on the acceleration of second-order or higher-order methods for convex optimization is somewhat limited as compared to its first-order counterpart.~\citet{Nesterov-2008-Accelerating} improved the overall iteration complexity for convex optimization from $O(\epsilon^{-1/2})$ to $O(\epsilon^{-1/3})$ by means of the so-called cubic regularized Newton's method, and further accelerated it to $O(\epsilon^{-1/(p+1)})$ \citep{Nesterov-2019-Implementable} by utilizing up to $p$-th order derivative information.~\citet{Monteiro-2012-Iteration} and~\citet{Monteiro-2013-Accelerated} proposed the Newton proximal extragradient method (A-HPE) and its acceleration, which achieved an improved iteration complexity of $O(\epsilon^{-2/7})$.
+Recently,~\citet{Arjevani-2019-Oracle} showed that $O(\epsilon^{-2/7})$ is actually a lower bound for the second-order methods to solve convex optimization, and thus A-HPE method is an optimal second-order method.
+Motivated by Monteiro and Svaiter's work, three groups of researchers independently proposed and analyzed some optimal high-order methods achieving the iteration complexity of $O(\epsilon^{-2/(3p+1)})$~\citep{Gasnikov-2019-Optimal, Bubeck-2019-Near, Jiang-2020-Optimal}.
+However, a bisection search procedure is necessary in each iteration of all these methods~\citep{Monteiro-2013-Accelerated, Gasnikov-2019-Optimal, Bubeck-2019-Near, Jiang-2020-Optimal}, and the total number of subproblems solved at each bisection step is bounded by a logarithmic factor in the given precision.
+On the other hand, the missing factor in the complexity estimate for the accelerated cubic regularized Newton's method is in the order of $O(\epsilon^{-1/21})$.
+As demonstrated by~\citet{Nesterov-2019-Implementable}, the additional logarithmic factors in the complexity bound of A-HPE method will definitely overshadow its tiny superiority in the convergence rate.
+From the practical efficiency point of view, the acceleration second-order scheme presented in \citet{Nesterov-2008-Accelerating} and~\citet{Monteiro-2013-Accelerated} are not easily implementable, since they assume the knowledge of some Lipschitz constant of the Hessian.
+To alleviate this,~\citet{Jiang-2020-Unified} incorporated an adaptive strategy \citep{Cartis-2011-Adaptive-I, Cartis-2011-Adaptive-II} into Nesterov's approach \citep{Nesterov-2008-Accelerating, Nesterov-2019-Implementable}, and further relaxed the criterion for solving each sub-problem while maintaining the same iteration complexity for convex optimization.
+However, the deterministic second-order method, e.g., the one proposed by~\citet{Jiang-2020-Unified}, may be computationally costly as it requires the full second-order information.